 The landscape of Belgium is remarkably varied.
-It extends from the Polderland of Flanders with its jewel-like mediaeval towns, through the Pajottenland to Brussels, onwards to the Ice Age landscape of the Fagnes/Vennen in the east, the heathlands of the Kempen/Campine in the north and southwards, to the exquisite valley of the Meuse and the sweeping uplands of the Ardennes, with much more in between.
+It extends from the Polderland of Flanders with its jewel-like medieval towns, through the Pajottenland to Brussels, onwards to the Ice Age landscape of the Fagnes/Vennen in the east, the heathlands of the Kempen/Campine in the north and southwards, to the exquisite valley of the Meuse and the sweeping uplands of the Ardennes, with much more in between.
 The highest elevation in the country is just below 700 meters, while much of the northern provinces are only slightly above sea level.
 In geographic terms, Belgium is divided into ten provinces.
 These (and their populations) are Antwerp (1,680,000), Limburg (810,000), East Flanders (1,377,000), West Flanders (1,136,700), Vlaams-Brabant (1,037,000), Brabant Walloon (363,500), Hainaut (1,282,500), Namur (455,500), Liège (1,028, 800) and Luxembourg (256,000), the last of these being an entirely separate entity from the neighbouring Grand Duchy of Luxembourg.
-The population of Brussels the Capital is about 1 million.
+The population of Brussels, the Capital, is about 1 million.

-The average temperature in Belgium is 9.8º C, average annual rainfall is 780 mm and the average annual number of hours of sunshine is 1,555.
+The average temperature in Belgium is 9.8º C, average annual rainfall is 780 mm, and the average annual number of hours of sunshine is 1,555.
 Belgium’s reputation for rain is justified, yet it often passes almost unnoticed as the climate away from the coast tends to feel continental rather than Atlantic.

 Belgium is in the time zone of UTC+1.
 However, during the summertime (March to October) the clock is changed to summer time UTC+2.